Operands often contain expressions which will be evaluated into a single value.

 Using the $ symbol without a legal HEX digit following it will result in the current program location being returned.

-In the Motorola representation octal numbers are preceded by an @ symbol and may contain the digits 0 to 7.
+In the Motorola notation octal numbers are preceded by an @ symbol and may contain the digits 0 to 7.

 The assembler stops interpreting the number when a non octal digit is encountered.